Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 experience, especially during winter when the trail is covered in snow.

-Another must-visit attraction is the Tehri Dam, located about 35 km from Kanatal.
-This massive
+located about 35 km from Kanatal.

-lake, surrounded by mountains, is perfect for photography and adventure activities.
+stunning lake, surrounded by mountains, is perfect for photography and adventure activities.

 For nature lovers, the Kodia Forest is a paradise filled with lush greenery, dense deodar and oak trees,